nbmc1991/readmegenerator/README.md

 ## Usage Information :

-read me
+generate README

 ## Contributing:

 You can contribute to this application by:

-for it
+fork it

 ## Test :

-test
+npm test

 ## License :

- GNU Public License v3.0
+ MIT license

 ## Questions :